httpe/simple-llm/README.md

 1. Bi-gram model
 2. N-gram model by neural network
 3. Transformer model
+4. Minimal Neural Network model that can be trained to fit the ground truth distribution

-Testing: General word samples from some regex rules as training/testing dataset.
-Test if these models are able to learn the regex patterns and generate legal out-sample words.
+Testing: General text samples from some simple rules that can be easily verified.
+Use those samples as training/testing dataset and test if these models are able to learn the patterns and generate legal out-sample text.

 Status: **Ongoing**